Can Your Boss Answer This Question about You?

 Kathy Knoblauch

-Business/Requirement IT Analyst III partnering with stakeholders to deliver business value in agile/waterfall projects.
+Business/Requirement IT Analyst partnering with stakeholders to deliver business value in agile/waterfall projects.
 Industries - healthcare, insurance, energy, investments, banking, legal and manufacturing.

 7 年